rchockxm/js-orgChart-2/README.md

 # js-orgChart-2
 Organizational Chart JavaScript Library

+Features:

+* No external library required.
+Code written in Pure JavaScript.
+* Nodes can use any custom HTML template.
+* Unlimited child nodes in node depths.

 <h2><a name="usage" class="anchor" href="#usage"><span class="mini-icon mini-icon-link"></span></a>Usage</h2>

 You need to include the the js-orgChart libraries.
 For example: